DBombay/nu-rumie/README.md

 - Rails 5 back-end
 - ActiveRecord PSQL database usage
 - Profile photos hosted through S3 AWS, and uploaded with CarrierWave

+#Admin

+- Admins are set by boolean, and must be seeded with admin as 'true'.
+- Admins can delete and edit rumie groups

+#Users

+- Users can create groups and set their sizes.
+- Users that create a group have admin privileges over their group, and can eject others